-Heat Stroke In Dogs & Cats: Signs to Watch Out For & How To Prevent
+Heat Stroke In Dogs & Cats: Signs And Prevention

 Many vets around the country are fighting to save lives due to heat stress.
-Please, please be extra vigilant s heat stress kills….and it doesn’t take long.
+Please, please be extra vigilant as heat stress kills….and it doesn’t take long.

 Quick Tips To Help Your Pets Stay Cool